We offer constant customization based on each individual client and athlete.

 Completed the Muscle Activation Techniques™ Jumpstart series to prescribe isometric based exercise

-Is completing the Resistance Training Specialist Mastery Program to apply science and physics to the body with exercise application.
+Has completed over 300 hours of professional development in the Resistance Training Specialist Mastery Program to apply science and physics to the body with exercise application (Neuro-phsyiology, Cadaver Anatomy, Foot Function and Biomechanics, and Performance Enhancement).

 Played Division II collegiate soccer and Maryland ODP.

-Actively coaching in Alexandria Soccer Association’s Travel Academy.
-Past coaching experience includes TC Williams High School Girls Soccer, Strength and Conditioning Coach WPSL Torino Ladies, and travel girls soccer from ages 10-16 years of age.
+Coaching experience includes Alexandria Soccer Association’s Travel Academy includes TC Williams High School Girls Soccer, Strength and Conditioning Coach WPSL Torino Ladies, and travel girls soccer from ages 10-16 years of age.